 Exercise prevents skin aging

-Numerous studies over decades have shown that regular exercise improves your health and slows your rate of aging.
+Numerous studies over decades have shown that regular exercise improves your health and slows your rate of ageing.
 Mark Tarnopolsky at McMaster University in Canada says that a person can slow the speed at which they age, improve their quality of life and extend their lifespan by up to five years by exercising regularly.
 His research suggests that older adults receive the most benefits when combining endurance exercise with resistance exercise.

 Tarnopolsky previously showed that exercise could slow aging in mice.
 (1) Mice that were specially bred to age prematurely rapidly grew frail, wizened, sick and demented, with their hair going grey or bald when they were prevented from exercising.
 However, when they were given access to running wheels they maintained their health far longer, with healthy hearts, muscles, brains, reproductive and other organs.
 Their fur retained its colour and did not go grey, and was much longer and thicker than that of the sedentary mice.